-practice, such corrections can be made.
-Article 15 The domestic law is not compliant with Article 15 as it does not state that the Member State of Establishment must send the applicant an electronic confirmation of receipt without delay.
-However, this is not considered to have a material impact on the ability for taxpayers to exercise their the period incurred.
+Austria is compliant with Directive 2008/9/EC.
+However the following issues have been identified: Article 13 and Article 25 • Article 13 and Article 25 have not been implemented in domestic law.
+These articles concern the process of allowing claimants to make a correction to the amount of a refund application. • However, PwC in-house experts have confirmed that, in practice, such corrections can be made.
+Article 15 • The domestic law is not compliant with Article 15 as it does not state that the Member State of Establishment must send the applicant an electronic confirmation of receipt without delay. • However, this is not considered to have a material impact on the ability for taxpayers to exercise their rights.
+Delays There is no stipulated time frame in the legislation for when reimbursement should be paid.
+This can cause uncertainty for taxpayers.
+Under Austrian law, the reimbursement may be limited to the amount that exceeds the tax liabilities due within 3 months of the filing of the application for reimbursement.
+Further, an invoice has to be included in the period incurred.
 This can limit the exercise of the reimbursement right.
 Late payment interest Domestic law does not provide for the payment of interest in case of delays to repayment.
-Member State Refunds Reimbursements Article 24 Austria Article 13 and Article 25 Article 13 and Article 25 have not been implemented in domestic law.
+Member State Refunds Reimbursement Article 24 Austria Article 13 and Article 25 Article 13 and Article 25 have not been implemented in domestic law.
 These articles concern the process of allowing claimants to make a correction to the amount of a refund application.
-However, PwC in-house experts confirmed that, in practice, such corrections can be made.
+However, PwC in-house experts have confirmed that, in practice, such corrections can be made.
 Article 15 The domestic law is not compliant with Article 15 as it does not state that the Member State of Establishment must send the applicant an electronic confirmation of receipt without delay.
 However, this is not considered to have a material impact on the ability for taxpayers to exercise their rights.
-There is no stipulated time frame in the legislation for when a reimbursement should be paid.
+There is no stipulated time frame in the legislation for when reimbursement should be paid.
 This can cause uncertainty for taxpayers.
-Under Austrian law, the reimbursement may be limited to the amount that exceeds the tax liabilities due within three months of the filing of the application for reimbursement.
+Under Austrian law, the reimbursement may be limited to the amount that exceeds the tax liabilities due within 3 months of the filing of the application for reimbursement.
 Further, an invoice has to be included in the period incurred.
 This can limit the exercise of the reimbursement right.
 Late payment interest Domestic law does not provide for the payment of

-Member State Refunds Reimbursements Article 24 has not been implemented in domestic law.
+Member State Refunds Reimbursement Article 24 has not been implemented in domestic law.
 This article concerns the recovery of amounts refunded incorrectly or through claims that were deemed to be fraudulent.
 However, general rules in the Austrian VAT system state that input VAT cannot be deducted if a taxable person knew that the transaction in question is fraudulent.
-Thus, in cases of VAT refunded incorrectly or as a result of fraud, the Member State of Refund can recover these amounts.
+Thus, in case of VAT refunded incorrectly or as a result of fraud, the Member State of Refund can recover these amounts.
 Article 26 and Article 27 have also not been implemented in domestic law.
 These articles concern the payment of interest in respect of delayed payment of refunds to claimants.
 However, PwC in-house experts advised that this is implied and followed in practice.
-Similarly, although Article 27(2) regarding how late payment interest should be calculated has not been implemented in domestic law, the tax administration practice is in line with the Directive.
+Similarly, although Article 27(2) regarding how late interest should be calculated has not been implemented in domestic law, the tax authority practice is in line with the Directive.
 Belgium Belgium is compliant with Directive 2008/9/EC.
-Delays The Belgian tax administration is able to seize a reimbursement amount in certain situations, such as where there is an ongoing but unrelated dispute or the
+Delays Belgian tax authorities are able to seize a reimbursement amount in certain situations, such as where there is an ongoing but unrelated dispute or the